 - 1/2 cup diced bacon (optional) [when I add bacon, I use turkey bacon that doesn’t add any fat to the beans]

-Combine above ingredients except the onion.
+Combine above ingredients except the beans and onion.
 Add the diced onion and your soaked beans to a bean pot.
-If you don’t have a bean pot, a very heavy dutch over would work (like a cast iron one).
+If you don’t have a bean pot, a very heavy Dutch over would work (like a cast iron one).
 Add 2 cups of the bean soaking liquid into the mixed ingredients and pour over the beans until they are just covered.
 Don’t overfill your bean pot to start or you’ll have a mess in your oven.

 Bake, adding liquid as needed, for approximately 3 hours or until the beans are soft but not mushy.
 You want to check them every half hour and add liquid as needed as well as stirring them so that the beans on top don’t get undercooked while the beans on the bottom get overcooked.
 Remember, once you take them out of the oven and leave the cover on the pot, they will continue to cook.
 I usually let mine sit on the counter for about a half hour after taking them out and then I transfer them to a serving dish.